apache/incubator-nlpcraft/bin/MAVEN-RELEASE.md

   - Login into https://repository.apache.org
   - Look at staging repositories https://repository.apache.org/#stagingRepositories
   - Find and close `nlpcraft` release, then check its state.

+## 4. Release Website
+- Prepare release branch, for example 'master'.
+- Build project by starting `bundle  exec Jekyll serve`.
+- Copy content of created '_site' folder into some temporary folder.
+- Switch project to the 'web-site' branch.
+- Copy content of temporary folder from previous step into 'web-site' branch root folder.
+  Be sure that this folder contains
+    - .gitignore and
+    - .asf.yaml files.

+  These files can be deleted if you preeliminately delete whole content of 'web-site' root folder before copying files.
+  Because these files are not appear in '_site' folder on build phase, you can manually copy them from root of your initial release branch.
+- Commit and push 'web-site' branch.